veracity/veracity-documentation/sections/developerexperience/vrm.md

 Content-Type: application/json
 ```

-The payload of the post request must be JSON with the contents of your template file and parameter file base64 encoded:
+The body of the post request must be a JSON payload with the contents of your template file and parameter file base64 encoded:

 ```json
 {